Asbestosis vs Mesothelioma Overview

 Mesothelioma can be confused with lung cancer, as both types of cancer have similar symptoms.
 A history of asbestos exposure is an indicator for doctors to look for mesothelioma.

-During examinations, doctors will review medical history and genetics to figure out if more tests should be ordered and deciphered by specialists.
+During examinations, doctors will review medical history and genetics to determine if more tests should be ordered and deciphered by specialists.

 Imaging tests for diagnosing mesothelioma include: